Fergana Valley: Historical demography

 The information contained in the Encyclopædia Britannica Eleventh Edition (1911) gives the full information from the 1897 census, the only one held in the Russian Empire before 1917, and helps illuminate a situation rendered obscure by the vagaries of Soviet Nationalities policy in the 1920s and 1930s.
 The population numbered 1,571,243 in 1897, and of that number 707,132 were women and 286,369 were urban.

 The population was estimated at 1,796,500 in 1906; two-thirds were Sarts and Uzbek.
 They lived mostly in the valley, while the mountain slopes above it were occupied by Kyrgyz, partly nomadic and pastoral, partly agricultural and settled.
-The other nations were Kashgarians, Kipchaks, Bukharan Jews and Gypsies.
+The other nations were Kashgarians, Kipchaks, Bukharan Jews and Romani.
 The governing class was primarily Russian, who also constituted much of the merchants and industrial working class.
 However, another merchant class in West Turkestan were commonly known as the Andijanis, from the town of Andijan in Fergana.
 The majority of the population were Muslims (1,039,115 in 1897).

 The divisions revealed by the 1897 census, between a largely Tajik-speaking area around Khuhand, hill-regions populated by Kyrgyz and a settled, population in the main body of the valley, roughly reflect the borders as drawn after 1924.
 One exception is the town of Osh, which had a majority Uzbek population but ended up in Kyrgyzstan.

 The one significant element that is missing when looking at modern accounts of the region are the Sarts.
 This term Sart was abolished by the Soviets as derogatory, but in fact there was a clear distinction between long-settled, Persianised Turkic peoples, speaking a form of Qarluq Turkic that is very close to Uyghur, and those who called themselves Uzbeks, who were a Kipchak tribe speaking a Turkic dialect much closer to Kazakh, who arrived in the region with Shaibani Khan in the mid-16th century.
 That this difference existed and was felt in Fergana is attested to in Timur Beisembiev's recent translation of the Life of Alimqul (London, 2003).
 There were few Kipchak-Uzbeks in Fergana, although they had at various times held political power in the region.
 In 1924, however, Soviet policy decreed that all settled Turks in Central Asia would thenceforth be known as "Uzbeks," (although the language chosen for the new Republic was not Kipchak but Qarluq) and the Fergana Valley is now seen as an Uzbek heartland.